Frequently asked questions¶

 However some community members are commited to tinkering with these devices.
 They discuss their findings in a dedicated space in our forums.
 Take note that there is no support from the Armbian development team whatsoever.

-There are some manufacturers who produce better quality then the others.
+There are some manufacturers who produce better quality than the others.
 In general they provide more or less accurate schematics and they have some engineers that are available for general public and you can ask them things here and there.
 Most of them try to keep up with the highest standards of hardware development.
 With proper documentation and minimal support, costs of software development are significantly lower.
 This is especially important, because we waste our precious private time to secure proper hardware functioning through the time.

 However, in vast majority of cases, TV boxes are lacking any docuentation.
-There are frequent changes of components without notice whatsoever, boot mechanisms are closed source and almost all Armbian builds that exist in the wild are community hacks.
+There are frequent changes of components without notice whatsoever, boot mechanisms are closed source and almost all Armbian builds that exist in the wild are unofficial community hacks.
 Market is huge but since public does not have interest in covering of support - which in this case is even bigger - involvement in providing support is simply insane and stupid.
 It only eats our personal time and finances.

 There is a new board on the market.
 Will Armbian officially support it?¶

 Maybe.
 It depends on things like available documentation from both the vendor as well as SoC manufacturer, production samples to play with, available BSP and last but certainly not least human ressources.
 A Maintainer within the Armbian development team to say yes.
 Also if vendors decide to support Armbian there is certainly a higher chance to get it fully supported.

 Normally on Debian or Ubuntu you would do something like

 However Armbian’s way of building kernel images is slightly different than the standard distribution method.
 The best way is to follow the procedures in the Developer Guide.

 How do I upgrade from Armbian Buster to Bullseye?¶